CopterExpress/clover/docs/en/leds.md

 <!-- ... -->
 ```

 The left part is one of the possible events that the strip reacts to.
 The right part contains the effect description that you want to execute for this event.
-Here is the list of supported messages:
+Here is the list of supported events:

 * `startup` – Clever system startup;
 * `connected` – successful connection to the flight controller;